+- On May 24, 2012, the Commission authorized the issuance of a 10-year General Lease Recreational Use, to Robert M. and Jennifer H. Stephen, for the use and maintenance of a boat dock, access ramp, and cantilevered deck in the Main Channel of Huntington Harbour beginning August 10, 2009 (Item C57, May 24, 2012).
+The lease was never signed.
+Staff recommends that all invoices associated with Lease No. PRC 5702.1 prior to the issuance of this lease be voided. - 2.
 Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the existing boat dock, access ramp, and cantilevered deck and restore the premises to their original condition.
-Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease.

-- 2. This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
+If the Commission denies the application, the Applicant may be required to remove the existing boat dock, access ramp, and two cantilevered decks and restore the premises to their original condition.
+Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 3.
+This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 4.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).